Council Tax Privacy Notice (Milton Keynes Council)

 For further information regarding our data protection policy and guidelines check our data protection page.

 You have various rights around the data we hold about you.
 More information on these can be found on our Corporate Privacy Notice.

-If you would like any further information about how your personal information is used within Council Tax Service, then please contact:
+If you would like any further information about how your personal information is used within the Council Tax service, then please contact:

-Council Tax, PO Box 5327, Civic Offices, 1 Saxon Gate East, Central Milton Keynes, MK9 3EJ
+- Postal address: Council Tax, PO Box 5327, Civic Offices, 1 Saxon Gate East, Central Milton Keynes MK9 3EJ

 You are also legally entitled to request access to any records held by the council about yourself, this is called a Subject Access Request (SAR).
 Find out more on how to make a Subject Access Request.

 The accuracy of your information is important to us to be able to provide relevant services more quickly.
 We are working to make our record keeping more efficient.
 In the meantime, if you change your address or email address, or if any of your circumstances change or any of the other information we hold is inaccurate or out of date, please email us or write to us.

 If you wish to access a copy of your personal information, or are unhappy with any aspect of how your information has been collected and/or used, you can make a complaint to the corporate Data Protection Officer.